 I started my food blog for a very simple reason: so that I could document my culinary experiences.
 When I left California for college in the midwest, I began to crave the comfort of my mother’s cooking.
 On breaks, I badgered my mom to teach me how to cook, often throwing my hands up in frustration when I realized she didn’t cook in measurements but went with instinct.
 As I packed my luggage, my mom wrapped frozen dumplings, shaomai, and other goods in sandwich bags and stuck them between my clothes for the five-hour flight.
 Once back in my dorm, all I needed to do was stick them in the microwave and I felt a little more at home.
 For years, I hesitated to learn how to make my mom’s specialties: What do they say about a magic trick?
 If you know the method behind one, it can cause the trick to lose its appeal.
 This didn’t happen – instead, I marveled at how simple her recipes were, and how such basic ingredients can make something so delicious and comforting.

 And from there, my blog really started to blossom into what I wanted it to be.
 The content of my blog is undeniably influenced by my heritage.
 The ingredients of my childhood consisted of star anise, fresh ginger, garlic, soy sauce, salted duck eggs, lotus roots, mung beans and red beans, taro, shiitake, enoki, and the list goes on – traditionally “asian” ingredients that you probably cannot find in the corner grocery store.
-I firmly believe that these “asian” ingredients can have a place in the modern culinary world.
-In fact, so many wonderfully fusion restaurants are already doing this.
 What I want to do is show you that you can cook these at home.
 That pork belly bun that has become so popular in food trucks and restaurants?
 It’s easier than you think to make an authentic version right in your own home.

-I sometimes host workshops on food photography and styling.
+I sometimes host workshops on food photography and styling, both stateside and around the world.
 Teaching is both a privilege and a joy, and I love seeing when students get that “click” moment, when the camera settings start making sense, and they feel comfortable enough to start really styling a scene without worrying too much about the technical side.
 For more information, feel free to email me at bettysliu07 [at] gmail.com, and see my past workshops here.

 I love hearing from you!
 If you have any requests, opinions, questions, or just want to say hi, please send me a note at bettysliu07 [at] gmail.com.
 Or head to the contact form.
 I’m happy to hear from you.